Chimoney/chimoney-community-projects/README.md

 ## Submission Process

-- For **technical writers**, please submit your PR in the `submissions/dev-focused-articles` folder.
+- For **technical writers**, please submit your PR within the `Articles` folder. *Instructions are included [here](https://github.com/Chimoney/chimoney-community-projects/submissions/Articles/README.md)*
 - For **other contributions**, submit your PR in the general `submissions` folder.

 Please make sure to follow our formatting guidelines, and provide relevant documentation to ensure smooth and efficient reviews of your pull requests.